aborruso/htmltable2flatgrid/README.md

 The current mode to use it is:

 - download the [python script](./htmltable2flatgrid.py) and give it execution permission;
-- run it using the two arguments it needs: a source URL and the index of the table (starting at 0) which identifies which one in the HTML source should be returned (in a single webpage you can have more than one table).
+- run it using the two arguments it needs: the source URL and the index of the table (starting at 0) which identifies which one in the HTML source should be returned (in a single webpage you can have more than one table).

 In example to extract the data from the twelfth table of "Academy Award for Best Picture" Wikipedia page -  https://en.wikipedia.org/wiki/Academy_Award_for_Best_Picture - the command is (I have cloned it [here](https://aborruso.github.io/htmltable2flatgrid/exampleInput/)):